Think we'd vibe?

 Creating scannable breadcrumbs

-The status breadcrumbs served as an anchoring element of the previous Inspections page design; it was bold, defined and allowed for the inspection’s status to be immediately scanned.
-We of course wanted to bring this into Property Inspect’s new design.
+The status breadcrumbs served as an anchoring element of the previous Inspections page design; it was bold, defined and allowed for the job status to be immediately scanned and comprehended.
+This effect had to be preserved in the redesign.

 Initially, I devised a pillbox breadcrumb using the new branding colours, arrow icons and a filled variation to show the current status.

-Therefore, we experimented with creating a palette of bright, scannable colours to represent each status.
+Therefore, I developed a palette of bright, scannable colours to represent each status.

-Starting with the primary green in our branding, we developed distinct colours which felt aligned and related to Property Inspect’s brand world
+Starting with the primary green in our branding, I developed distinct colours which felt aligned to Property Inspect’s brand world

-Using WCAG accessibility checkers, we ensured these colours were up to at least 2.1 WCAG standards, so that the status was instantly clear.
+Using WCAG accessibility checkers, I ensured these colours were up to WCAG 2.2 accessibility standards, so that the status was instantly clear and prominent to all users.

 Pillbox breadcrumbs